 CONCENTRATION RISK.
-Concentration risk is the risk that the value of your trust is more susceptible to fluctuations based on factors that impact a particular sector or industry because the portfolio concentrates in securities issued by companies within that sector or industry.
-A portfolio "concentrates" in a sector or industry when securities in a particular sector or industry make up 25% or more of the portfolio.
-Refer to the "Principal Risk Considerations" in Part A for your trust in this prospectus for sector or industry concentrations.
+Concentration risk is the risk that the value of the trust is more susceptible to fluctuations based on factors that impact a particular sector because the portfolio concentrates in securities issued by companies within that sector.
+A portfolio "concentrates" in a sector when securities in a particular sector make up 25% or more of the portfolio.
+Refer to the "Principal Risk Considerations" in Part A for the trust in this prospectus for sector concentrations.